Secureworks

 Secureworks Inc. is an American cybersecurity company.
 The company has approximately 4,000 customers in more than 50 countries, ranging from Fortune 100 companies to mid-sized businesses in a variety of industries.

-It became part of Dell Technologies in February 2011 and was later the subject of an IPO to again become a publicly traded company in April 2016.
-It is still majority-owned by Dell.
+It became part of Dell Technologies in February 2011 and was later the subject of an initial public offering to again become a publicly traded company in April 2016.
+It was majority-owned by Dell until 2025 when Secureworks was acquired by Sophos.

 History

 Secureworks was founded as a privately held company in 1998 by Michael Pearson and Joan Wilbanks.
-In 2002, Michael R. Cote became President and CEO.
+In 2002, Michael R. Cote became president and CEO.
 In 2005, and again in 2006, the company was named to the Inc. 500 and Inc. 5000 lists 2006 and Deloitte’s Fast 500.

 In 2006, Secureworks merged with LURHQ Corporation and the new entity continued under the Secureworks corporate name.
 LURHQ was founded in 1996 in Myrtle Beach, SC and provided managed security services to large enterprises.
 With the merger, Secureworks was able to leverage Sherlock, LURHQ's portal, to unify its combined customer base onto a single integrated security management platform.

-In 2009, Secureworks acquired the Managed Security Services (MSS) business from VeriSign, Inc., and grew to more than 500 employees worldwide.
+In 2009, Secureworks acquired the Managed Security Services (MSS) business from VeriSign, Inc. and grew to more than 500 employees worldwide.
 The acquisition expanded its clients to approximately 2,600 in more than 50 countries, including the United Kingdom, Saudi Arabia, Taiwan, Finland, Spain, Brazil and Mexico.
 This includes four of the Fortune 10.

 In December 2009, Secureworks acquired managed security and consulting firm dns Limited.
 This acquisition expanded Secureworks' operation to include a UK-based operations center and additional offices in London and Edinburgh.

 On January 4, 2011, Dell announced that it would acquire Secureworks to be part of Dell Services.
 Dell Secureworks officially began operating as a Dell subsidiary on February 7, 2011.

 Dell Secureworks expanded into Australia and New Zealand region in 2013.
 Dell Secureworks opened an operations center in Sydney to meet demands from local Australia businesses, the most in demand services in this area being Penetration Testing, forensic investigations and ongoing monitoring of environments for attacks.

 On December 17, 2015, Secureworks filed to go public.
 Subsequently, on April 22, 2016, announced its IPO, raising $112 million after pricing its IPO at $14 per share.
 However, the company was expecting the initial price to be between $15.50-$17.50.
 This was the first tech IPO in the U.S. in 2016.
 In August 2017, Secureworks rebranded its logo and changed capitalization of the 'W' in its name to lower case.

-In an evolution of its long standing business of selling Managed Security Services (MSSP), in April 2019, Secureworks announced the availability of Red Cloak Threat Detection and Response a cloud based, SaaS next-generation SIEM product designed to analyse, detect, investigate and respond to malicious threats across an organizations endpoints, network and cloud environment.
-As of June 2020, the company reported 40% Annual Recurring Revenue growth from its SaaS solution.
+In an evolution of its long standing business of selling Managed Security Services (MSSP), in April 2019, Secureworks announced the availability of Red Cloak Threat Detection and Response, a cloud-based, SaaS next-generation SIEM product designed to analyse, detect, investigate and respond to malicious threats across an organizations endpoints, network and cloud environment.